 Use your Battery Storage Device to Make the Grid More Sustainable

-The ConnectedSolutions program uses batteries to reduce peak energy use to reduce air pollution and lower electricity cost.
+The ConnectedSolutions offering uses batteries to make the grid more sustainable by reducing peak energy use which reduces air pollution and lowers electricity cost.

 How it Works

 Battery systems are a great way to store energy for your home to provide back-up power when needed.

 By enrolling your home or small business battery system in ConnectedSolutions you’ll earn incentives for allowing us to draw energy stored in your battery during times of peak electricity demand to help balance out the electric grid and avoid the use of energy from “peaker plants.”

 Earning incentives is easy.
 Your Mass Save sponsor will automatically send a signal to the inverter that controls your battery when energy is needed.
 Most battery owners will never even notice an event.

 You can participate in this offering either by installing a battery storage system with a new solar panel system, adding a battery storage system to an existing solar panel system, or installing a stand-alone battery storage system for your home or small business.

 Your Mass Save sponsor will call upon your battery no more than 60 times per summer and 5 times per winter, with each event lasting a maximum of 3 hours.
 Summer events will occur on non-holidays between June 1 and September 30, between the hours of 2:00 P.M. and 7:00 P.M.
 Winter events will occur on non-holidays between December 1 and March 31.